sai0829/sai0829/README.md

 ### Hi there 👋

-- I’m currently studying in Artificial Intelligence and Data Science field
+- I’m currently pursuing B.Tech. in Artificial Intelligence and Data Science
-- 🔭 I’m currently working on Data Analytics domain
+- 🔭 I’m currently exploring on Big Data domain
+- also learning about Data Analytics field
+- - 🤔 I’m looking for help in MLaaS

+- - 📫 How to reach me:
 - <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...